Hybrid, blended learning, ... What is that actually?

-If present forms of participation are combined with online participation, the implementation of courses can be varied on different levels.
-Depending on the variation, there are different advantages and disadvantages, e.g. in terms of time or spatial flexibility.
+When present forms of participation are combined with online participation, the delivery of courses can be varied at different levels.
+Depending on the variation, there are different advantages and disadvantages, e.g. in terms of temporal or spatial flexibility.

-Therefore, a primary goal must be defined at the beginning.
-This is because the individual target dimensions can only be agreed to a limited extent.
+At the beginning, therefore, a primary goal must be defined.
+This is because the individual target dimensions can only be reconciled to a limited extent.

 Which goal has priority?

-- Should participation only be generated at a later point in time for individual students who are temporarily unable to attend?
+- Is it only to create participation at a later point in time for individual students who are temporally prevented?
 Then recording is the appropriate means.

-- Should primarily all students be given the opportunity of present interaction, even though the room size is not large enough to meet the hygiene requirements?
+- Should primarily all students be given the opportunity of present interaction, although the room size is not sufficient with adherence to hygiene conditions?
 Then a division into cohorts that participate in the course at different times on site makes sense.

-- Should spatial flexibility be created as a priority?
-Then a livestream offers the possibility that people on site and online participate simultaneously.
+- Is spatial flexibility to be created as a priority?
+Then a livestream offers the possibility for people to participate on site and online at the same time.

 At KIT, we understand hybrid teaching formats as simultaneous participation from different locations via different media.
 Alternative formats without simultaneous participation are not hybrid but may be suitable for the winter semester.

 The term "hybrid" can also refer to the semester as such.
 The winter semester as a hybrid semester then means that both online and face-to-face formats are used.
 However, it does not mean that every individual course can be attended simultaneously and flexibly both in person and online.